hankyusa/UNM-AI-Notes/CS427_AI_Notes.md

 7. **Normalize**: Divide each entry in your joint table by the sum of all the entries.

 Use the above to eliminate hidden variables.
 Eliminate variables in the most factors.

+### Sampling

+Can be used to approximate inference or to learn probabilities.

+TODO: Explain sampling from a single distribution (too trivial for now).

+#### Prior Sampling

+1. Find an ordering of variables that is consistent with the Bayes' net (i.e. parents always come before children).
+2. Set each variable $X$ in the sample by going along the ordering and sampling a $x$ from $P(X\mid \text{Parents}(X))$.
+3. Return the filled out sample.

+#### Rejection Sampling

+If you know the queries ahead of time then you might be able to speed things up.

+- You only have to sample as far in the ordering as the lowest variable from your queries.
+- If you get a sample that's inconsistent with evidence in all the queries, you can reject it and start over.

+#### Likelihood Weighting

+1. Give every sample has an initial weight $w=1$.
+2. Instead of rejecting samples when they contradict the evidence, just force them to match the evidence and then multiply the sample's weight by $P(e\mid \text{Parents}(E))$.
+3. When you're trying to extract the distribution from the sample set, count the samples according to their weights.

+#### Gibbs Sampling

+1. Instantiate a purely random sample as a starting place, but make it consistent with evidence.
+2. Update one non-evidence variable (selected at random) by sampling it conditioned on all the other variables.
+3. Repeat for a long time.
+4. Return the final version of the sample.

+For step 2:

+$$P(X\mid e_1,...,e_n)=\frac{P(X,e_1,...,e_n)}{P(e_1,...,e_n)}\propto_X\prod\text{CPTs with }X$$

 ## Machine Learning